-Apple announces iPhone 4, available on AT&T on June 24thAlex Wagner - Deputy Managing Editor, News Desk
+Apple announces iPhone 4, available on AT&T on June 24thAlex Wagner - Editorial Director of News and Content

 After months of leaks and drama, Apple announced the iPhone 4 today and gave us details on the device and release information.
 The actual name of the phone is "iPhone 4," rather than iPhone HD or 4G.
 The device has a glass front and back with a stainless steel band around the phone that actually functions as the antenna system with the Wi-Fi, GSM/UMTS, Bluetooth, etc. radios stuffed in.
 There is a front-facing camera to take advantage of Apple's new video calling feature, titled FaceTime, that will be available only on iPhone 4.
 The new, higher res display has a 960x640 resolution and has quadruple the pixel count of previous iPhones.
 Apple calls the display technology Retina Display.
 The new display is also rated at 326 ppi, which is beyond the maximum of 300 ppi that the human eye is capable of perceiving, and it is an IPS display similar to what's on the iPad.
 Screen size has remained the same at 3.5 inches.
 Under the hood there is an Apple A4 processor, like in the iPad, running the show.
 While the device is slimmer than previous generations at 9.3 mm thin, the battery is actually larger and is rated to provide 7 hours of 3G talk time.
 802.11n is available for Wi-Fi, and the camera around back has been bumped up to 5 megapixels with 5x digital zoom, includes an LED flash, and is capable of shooting HD video at 720p and 30 fps.